Stephen Strasburg is in ‘spring training mode’ and on track, Nats GM Mike Rizzo says

 In theory, as Rizzo stated in his news conference to open spring training, the Nationals already have enough starters to begin the season.
 That group, in no particular order, could be Strasburg (if he keeps moving in the right direction), Patrick Corbin, Josiah Gray, Erick Fedde and Josh Rogers.
 Sánchez should have a chance to crack the rotation — and make a base salary of $2 million if he makes the majors, according to a person with knowledge of his deal’s terms — and Paolo Espino remains on the 40-man roster.
 But the front office also seeks more pitching depth, perhaps on similar terms as the one-year, $1.75 million contract that veteran reliever Steve Cishek agreed to Saturday.

 Cishek was at camp Sunday, throwing on the agility field next to the bullpen.
 Yet it was far more notable when, a short time later, Strasburg took to the same field and tossed with bullpen catcher Brandon Snyder.
-The righty threw more innings during the 2019 postseason (36⅓) than he has since signing a seven-year, $245 million deal that December (26⅔ across two seasons).
+The right-hander threw more innings during the 2019 postseason (36⅓) than he has since he signed a seven-year, $245 million deal that December (26⅔ across two seasons).
 The reasons?
-Surgery for carpal tunnel neuritis in August 2020, then for TOS in July 2021.
+Surgery for carpal tunnel neuritis in August 2020, then for thoracic outlet syndrome in July 2021.
 So naturally, any positive steps for the 33-year-old need to be measured with his injury history.

 “All reports are he’s in spring training mode, preparation for the season, and not in rehab mode of any type,” Rizzo said Sunday.
 “He’s going to get into his regular program.
-[Pitching coach] Jim Hickey and Davey [Martinez] are going to get with all the pitchers and schedule their live BPs.
+[Pitching coach] Jim Hickey and Davey [Martinez] are going to get with all the pitchers and schedule their live [batting practices].
 There’s a progression.
-You throw a bullpen and a live BP and then we’ve got games right around the corner.
+You throw a bullpen and a live BP, and then we’ve got games right around the corner.
 I think he’ll be in that progression somewhere.”

 Rizzo, though, well familiar with Strasburg’s near-annual lapses, kept his own optimism in check.

 “The one thing I can [tell you] is the circulatory problems are no longer with us.
 So that’s a good thing,” the GM said.
 “That was the main reason for the surgery.
 We don’t have a whole lot of knowledge on pitchers with the thoracic outlet surgery, but I do know he looks in great shape and he feels good with his throwing program.
 He’s on pace.
-But you never know until you let it let it loose for 32 starts to see where you’re at health-wise.”
+But you never know until you let it loose for 32 starts to see where you’re at health-wise.”

 The Nationals’ first exhibition is against the Miami Marlins in West Palm Beach on Friday.
 Asked about his starter for that game, Manager Dave Martinez laughed and shook his head, indicating that he and Hickey were just trying to get through the afternoon.
-But Martinez did float young arms such as Cade Cavalli or Jackson Rutledge as possibilities, since both top prospects have been throwing in minor league camp since late February.
+But Martinez did float young arms such as Cade Cavalli and Jackson Rutledge as possibilities because both top prospects have been throwing in minor league camp since late February.
 The manager has otherwise spent the weekend seeing what his pitchers and players did while he couldn’t contact them during the 99-day owners’ lockout.

 For Ross, this is another setback after undergoing Tommy John surgery in July 2017 and ending last year early with a partial tear of the ulnar collateral ligament in his elbow.
 The 28-year-old, who is entering his final season of arbitration eligibility, mixed flashes of promises with duds in 2021.
-He underwent the latest elbow procedure in Texas, where he trained this offseason and felt a sharp pain earlier this month.
+He underwent the latest elbow procedure in Texas, where he trained this past offseason and felt a sharp pain this month.

-For Sánchez, Ross’s rotation mate for parts of the title season, here’s what could be his final shot at pitching in the majors.
+For Aníbal Sánchez, Ross’s rotation mate for parts of the title season, here’s what could be his final shot at pitching in the majors.
 His last appearance was for the Nationals on Sept.
 26, 2020, capping the pandemic-shortened season with a 6.62 ERA.
 His most recent gem was a near no-hitter in Game 1 of the National League Championship Series in 2019.
 If nothing else, his experience and affability — not to mention his seven pitches, at least two change-ups among them — could help some young guys in camp.

+For Aaron Sanchez, this is another opportunity to spick despite recurring blisters on his throwing hand.
+He made nine appearances for the San Francisco Giants last season, seven of them starts, and had a 3.06 ERA in 35⅓ innings.
+He could compete for starts or for reps as a swing man out of the bullpen.
+If he reaches the majors in 2022, his base salary will be $2 million with a chance to earn up to $4 million total with performance bonuses.

 When the first full-squad workout starts Monday morning, the Nationals will have just over three weeks to get their staff in shape for their April 7 opener against the New York Mets.
 And by Tuesday morning, attention will shift to how Strasburg looks and comes out of facing teammates off the mound.

-“We talked and he wants to attack spring training as if it was just a normal spring training,” Martinez said.
+“We talked, and he wants to attack spring training as if it was just a normal spring training,” Martinez said.
 “That’s an indication for me that he’s feeling pretty good.”